ntu-aris/caric/index.md

 Different CARI schemes can use different strategies to acheive the highest inspection score within a finite amount of time.
 The mission time starts from the moment any UAV takes off (when it's velocity exceeds 0.1m/s and it's altitude exceeds 0.1m).
 When the time elapses, all drones will shut down and no communication is possible.

 During the mission, the GCS will receive the information regarding the captured interest points from the UAVs when there is LOS.
-The captures are compared and the score will be tallied and published in real time under the `/gcs` namespaces.
+The captures are compared and the score will be tallied and published in real time under the `/gcs/score` topic.
 After each mission, a log file will be generated in the folder specified under the param `log_dir` in the launch file of `caric_mission` package.

 ### 5.3.2.
 The mission score